-Diabetes mellitus is an illness caused by the body’s inability to either make or use insulin, which is a hormone produced and released by specialized cells in the pancreas.
+What Is Diabetes?Diabetes mellitus is an illness caused by the body’s inability to either make or use insulin, which is a hormone produced and released by specialized cells in the pancreas.
 Insulin permits the body’s cells to take sugar (glucose) from the blood and use it for their metabolism and other functions.
 Diabetes mellitus develops when the pancreas doesn’t make enough insulin or when the body’s cells are unable to use available insulin to take glucose from the blood.

-diabetes) occurs when the pancreas doesn’t make enough insulin.
+Type 1 diabetes (referred to as “insulin dependent” diabetes) occurs when the pancreas doesn’t make enough insulin.
 Type 2 diabetes, also referred to as “relative insulin deficiency,” occurs when the body’s cells develop “insulin resistance,” meaning that they are unable to effectively use available insulin, or when the pancreas is producing some insulin, but not enough to serve the body’s needs.
 Most diabetic cats have type 2 diabetes.
 However, many of them still require insulin for adequate control of their illness.

-Diabetes can exist for a while before it begins to make an animal obviously ill.
+What Are the Clinical Signs of Diabetes in Cats?Diabetes can exist for a while before it begins to make an animal obviously ill.
 Clinical signs may vary depending on the stage of disease, but they can include the following:

-Your veterinarian may suspect that your cat has diabetes if any suspicious clinical signs, such as increased drinking, have been observed at home.
+How Is Diabetes Diagnosed?Your veterinarian may suspect that your cat has diabetes if any suspicious clinical signs, such as increased drinking, have been observed at home.
 After performing a thorough physical examination, your veterinarian may recommend some of these tests to help confirm a diagnosis:

 How Is Diabetes Treated?Because many cats have type 2 diabetes, insulin injections may not be required in all cases.
 Your veterinarian may first recommend dietary changes, weight loss and/or medication to control your cat’s diabetes.
 If this therapy is not successful, insulin injections are generally recommended to control the condition.